 How do I apply for Alberta (AAIP) Express Entry?

-After you have received the link to the Alberta Express Entry application portal and logged in using your MyAlberta ID, you will enter your information into several online forms.
-Standard biographical information plus details regarding your education and work history are required.
+After you have received the link to the Alberta Express Entry application portal and logged in using your MyAlberta ID, you will enter your information into an online form.
+Standard biographical information plus details regarding your post secondary credentials and work history are required.
 When the forms have been completed, you will be given a document checklist of documents that you need to upload in order to complete your application.
-The required documents will vary with each unique applicant situation, but generally include copies of passport, language exam, Educational Assessment, proof of work experience, professional licenses, and proof of status in Canada.
+The required documents will vary with each unique applicant situation, but generally include copies of passport, language exam, Educational Assessment, proof of work experience, proof of valid Alberta job offer (if applicable), professional licenses, and proof of status in Canada (like a valid work permit or study permit).
 Probably the most challenging part of the application is ensuring that you provide appropriate documentation to show how you were eligible to enter the Express Entry pool in the first place, and also ensuring that the employment letters have all of the required information and the duties listed to satisfy the NOC code that you have claimed.
-Once you have completed the forms and uploaded the required documents you will be prompted to submit the application and pay the $500 processing fee
+Once you have completed the forms and uploaded the required documents, you will be prompted to submit the application and pay the $500 processing fee

 What is the processing time for AAIP EE?